1 May, 2018

 My blender was a 30+ year old low tech blender that could not even make a decent frozen drink, (but that’s another story).
 I did not want to hassle with it so i put the peppers in my manual food processor, it came out like chunky salsa, but I was happy with the consistency but I think it did not work for this kind of salsa.
 I gave it a taste… HOLY HOT PEPPER BATMAN!
 The flavor was there but the heat was through the roof.
 I could not eat it, it overpowered whatever I put it on.

 I looked out the back door at our new Treager Smoker Grill and a lightbulb went off… Cooking the peppers mellows the heat, and adding smoke just sounded yummy.
 Once we cooked a few meals on the Treager and got the hang of using unit, I tried again.
-But first I purchased a Ninja Blender, and it lives up to all the hype.
-It makes awesome frozen drinks, and for this recipe it worked perfectly.
+But first I purchased a Pampered Chef Cooking Blender, and it lives up to all the hype.
+It makes awesome frozen drinks, Soups, jams, and for this recipe it worked perfectly.
 I smoked and grilled the peppers and tomatillos per my recipe below.
 When I took the lid off the blender, WOW, the aroma blew me away, literally.
 I had to stand back, the heat from the peppers filled the air.
 I was a little nervous, I gave it a taste, the flavor was there, it still had heat, but the bite from the heat was gone.
 It did need salt and I have a variety of salts in my pantry.
 I smelled my concoction, then smelled the garlic salt, not a fit.
-I did this with my different salts and the Himalayan sea salt was the best fit.
+I did this with my different salts and the Coarse Sea & Himalayan Salt was the best fit.
 I added the salt to the blender and gave it a few pulses.
-Winnner winner chicken dinner!
-The salsa came out perfect, just the right amount of heat, the Himalayan sea salt added a great note of flavor, and the salsa was oddly addictive.
+Winner winner chicken dinner!
+The salsa came out perfect, just the right amount of heat, the Coarse Sea & Himalayan Salt added a great note of flavor, and the salsa was oddly addictive.
 So, I thought I better write down the recipe so I can repeat the flavor.